Got a painting job on your mind?

 The main thing is the roller cover should not come out due to loosening no matter, how many times you roll the paint roller while painting.

-Keep in mind, cheap rollers use cardboard cores and it gets worn out easily in few uses.
+Keep in mind, that cheap rollers use cardboard cores and it gets worn out easily in a few uses.
 So, you should avoid using them.

 2- The Size: